 Just a Minnow

-There are more uses for the Fish N’ Pull Wire Pulling System that are just as helpful.
+There are more uses for the Fish N’ Pull Wire Pulling System that is just as helpful.
 It works just as well pulling a wire up a wall as it does pulling it down one.
 I’ve fished several wires up from receptacle boxes to the next termination point.
 The magnets allow you to defy gravity – and impenetrable surfaces!

 But this might have been the slickest use: with the tool, I was able to pull a home run up a wall and across a ceiling to the exit point.
 It saved me from having to crawl into the corner of the attic to fetch the wire.
 Any tool that saves me from doing that is a favorite tool of mine!